ArduPilot/MAVProxy/html/_sources/getting_started/starting.txt

 If forwarding to a network address via tcp or udp, this must be prefixed before the IP address.

-A UDB broadcast can be made via the udpbcast:<ip>:<port> that starts as UDP broadcast then locks onto the first client that connects. <ip> specifies the valid client range.
+A UDP broadcast can be made via the udpbcast:<ip>:<port> that starts as UDP broadcast then locks onto the first client that connects. <ip> specifies the valid client range.
 For example, udpbcast:192.168.2.255:14550 will connect to the first client in the 192.168.2.0 to 192.168.2.254 range on port 14550.